-Admission to the park for day visitors is $5 per vehicle (limit 8 people per vehicle), $4 for one person and $2 for pedestrians and bicyclists.
+Admission to Gamble Rogers State Park for day visitors is $5 per vehicle (limit 8 people per vehicle), $4 for one person and $2 for pedestrians and bicyclists.
 Admission for campers is included in the camping fee.

 Bring your kayaks, bicycles and a guitar

 There is a boat ramp on the river side of the park suitable for runabouts, fishing boats, kayaks, canoes and paddle boards, giving visitors access to a vast network of interconnected saltwater marshes, nearby wetlands and quiet inland waterways.

 There is no ocean access from the river with the closest inlets at Ponce Inlet (25 miles) and St. Augustine (35 miles).
 However, you can fish in the surf from the beach.

 There’s a paved bike path along A1A that runs south to nearby North Peninsula State Park or north to Flagler Beach, a classic Old Florida beach town with excellent restaurants, oceanfront tiki bars and shopping.

 The beach is a prime location for whale-watching, and the park is an extraordinary migratory bird transit point.

 For hikers, a nature trail winds through a shady coastal forest of scrub oaks and saw palmetto.
 The three-quarter-mile trail has several benches and interpretive signs.
 It’s an easy hike, a little rugged in places.